Israel-Hamas war latest: UNICEF says polio vaccination campaign in Gaza is surpassing its target

 Health experts have warned of disease outbreaks in the territory, where the vast majority of people have been displaced, often multiple times, and where hunger is widespread.

-Hundreds of thousands of people are crammed into squalid tent camps with few if any public services.
+Hundreds of thousands of people are crammed into squalid tent camps with few if any public services as Israel continues into offensive, which has killed more than 40,800 people in Gaza, according to Gaza's Health Ministry.
+The war began when Hamas-led militants stormed into southern Israel on Oct.
+7, killing some 1,200 people, mostly civilians, and abducting around 250 people.

 Here's the latest: